-NCERT solutions class 5 EVS chapter 18 is a chapter related to people and family of a person named Jatrya.
-Here, we could see who we think as family and what do we learn from them.
-This chapter solutions brings along a series of questions regarding what kind of sounds we hear every day.
+NCERT Solutions Class 5 EVS Chapter 18 is a chapter related to people and family of a person named Jatrya.
+Here, we could see who we think as a family and what do we learn from them.
+This chapter solution brings along a series of questions regarding what kind of sounds we hear every day.

 Think and Tell:

 Q1: Jatrya felt alone, even in a crowd of people.
 Have you ever felt like this?

 Answer: Yes, there are times I felt alone even in a crowd of people.
-When I joined to school many people were surrounded by me even though I felt alone.
+When I joined school even though many people surrounded me, I felt alone.

 Q2: Imagine how it feels to leave one’s own place and go far away to live in a new place.

 Q3: Why do you think families like that of Jatrya’s are coming to big cities?

 Answer: Because small cities and villages do not have much opportunities.
 Big cities have much opportunities for education as well as for jobs.

 Q4: Have you seen any children (in your school or neighborhood) who also go to work?

-Answer: Yes, I saw many children will go for work.
+Answer: Yes, I saw many children go to work.

 Q5: What kind of work do they do?
 Why do they have to work?

 Q1: In Khedi village, what all did children learn?

 Answer: Children in Khedi village learnt dancing, playing flute and dhol, making vessels and other things from bamboo and clay and recognizing birds and imitating their sounds.

 Q2: What do you learn from your elders?

 Answer: I learnt maintaining love and affection towards people and animals, respecting the elders, helping others in their difficult times and many more.

 Q3: Jatrya learnt so many things in Khedi.
 How many of those would be useful for him in Mumbai?

 Answer: Jatrya learnt so many things in khedi which will be helpful in Mumbai.
 Some of them are playing flutes, dhol and selling the goods these will help in earning money in Mumbai.

 Q4: Do you hear the sounds of birds every day?
 Which ones?